38 Aircraft Propellers

 Propeller Fundamentals

 Propellers convert rotational motion into thrust by creating aerodynamic lift forces on their blades, which act as rotating wings.
-As the blade sections move through the air, their airfoil shapes create a pressure difference between their upper and lower surfaces, resulting in blade lift as well as drag.
+As the blade moves through the air, their airfoil shapes create aence between their upper and lower surfaces, resulting in blade lift and pressure differ drag.
 The resolved forward component of the lift vectors is known as thrust.
 The engine supplies a torque to the propeller shaft to overcome the drag forces on the blades and maintain rotation.
 Efficient propeller design maximizes this thrust by optimizing blade shape, angle of attack, and rotational speed, ensuring that the engine’s power is effectively converted into propelling an aircraft.

 The highest section angles of attack attainable on the blades will be limited by the onset of stall, just as a regular wing is limited in its angle of attack capability by stall.
 However, because the local incident Mach number varies from the root to the tip of the propeller, and the stall angle of attack of an airfoil decreases with increasing Mach number, the allowable angle of attack before stall will decrease from root to tip.
-Therefore, for takeoff conditions, the blades need to be placed in a fine pitch, but as airspeed builds, the angle can be increased to maintain thrust and efficiency.
+The onset of stall will eventually occur if the blade pitch is increased too much, which will be accompanied by a loss of thrust and an increase in power.

 If the engine stops in flight, the propeller blades need to be “feathered” into the flow to reduce the otherwise high drag of the stationary blades.
 In this regard, strong springs are used on a constant-speed propeller so that the blades are automatically forced into the fully feathered position if the propeller stops.
 The drag of an un-feathered stationary propeller is considerable, so an airplane with a fixed-pitch propeller may have a poor glide ratio.
 The propeller blades may sometimes be set to a negative pitch to produce negative thrust and act as an aerodynamic brake during landing.
 However, this latter feature is usually only included in high-performance turboprop airplanes.